 In May 2013 I started a new project phase at Temple Research Observatory.
 For a number of years I have been interested in the Central Stars of Planetary Nebula or CSPN (see the Central Star of Planetary Nebula page).
 Back in 2010 I was trying to study the central star of M 57 using a 6 inch refractor.
-The six-inch refractor is a great instrument but it is very unwieldy to use and did not image as well as I would’ve liked, due to the weight and length of the tube, chromatic aberration caused by a simple achromat objective and the lightness of the mount.
-The image below shows the Sirius mount of today not the Celestron AS-GT is was mounted on.
+The six-inch refractor is a great instrument but it is very unwieldy to use and did not image as well as I would’ve liked, due to the weight and length of the tube, chromatic aberration and the lightness of the mount.
+The image below shows the Sirius mount of today, not the Celestron AS-GT is was mounted on then.

 When a windstorm destroyed my mounting for the six-inch refractor I decided to upgrade the mount to a heavier (Sirius) mount that I bought on Astro-Mart.
 I also purchased a new optical tube as well.
 The optical tube was an Astronomy Technology 8 inch F/4 Astrograph.
 One of the problems with the six-inch refractor was its small field of view.
 This was good for seeing the details of the central stars of planetary nebulae and planets, but it was very difficult to find comparison stars which are needed to measure the brightness of the target star.

 Many of the CSPN do not have any standard comparison stars through the AAVSO or any other resource.
 Without these comp stars it is a pain to make other stars in the field of view are usable.
 It turns out that even when there were comparison stars, most were not in the field of view of the six-inch refractor.
 So when I upgraded I decided to get a telescope with the larger field of view.